mjordan/islandora_workbench_docs/docs/development_guide.md

 Writing field classes is one aspect of Workbench development that demonstrates the value of unit tests.
 Without writing unit tests to accompany the development of these field classes, you *will* lose your mind. [tests/field_tests.py](https://github.com/mjordan/islandora_workbench/blob/main/tests/field_tests.py) contains over 80 tests in more than 5,000 lines of test code for a good reason.

+!!! note
+    If new field types are added to workbench_utils.py, corresponding logic must be added to functions in other Workbench modules (e.g. workbench_utils, workbench) that create, update, or export Drupal entities.
+Those places are commented in the code with either:

+    "Assemble Drupal field structures from CSV data.
+If new field types are added to workbench_fields.py, they need to be registered in the following if/elif/else block."

+    or

+    "Assemble CSV output Drupal field data.
+If new field types are added to workbench_fields.py, they need to be registered in the following if/elif/else block."

 ## Islandora Workbench Integration Drupal module

 [Islandora Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) is a Drupal module that allows Islandora Workbench to communicate with Drupal efficiently and reliably.
 It enables some Views and REST endpoints that Workbench expects, and also provides a few custom REST endpoints (see the module's README for details).